component-driven/component-driven-development/Readme.md

 npm install
 ```

-Then run `npm run exercise N`, where _N_ is the number of an exercise you want to do.
+Then run:

-Or run:
+- `npm start` to work on exercises

-- `npm start` to run a completed app
+- `npm run app` to run the completed app
-- `npm run styleguide` to run a completed style guide
+- `npm run styleguide` to run the completed style guide

 ## Tech stack